johnmoses/zero-to-hero-dsa/graphs/README.md

 A graph is a set of objects called `vertices`, together with a collection of pairwise connections between them called `edges`.
 It is a way or representing relationships between pairs of objects.

+It is a data structure that describes relationships.
+For example in a social graph, we can tell that 'A' is a friend of 'B' and 'B' is a friend of 'C.

 Practical examples of graphs are city maps, airline routes, electrical wiring mappings, link between web pages, relationship between students and courses, communication network diagram.

 The vertices are also called `nodes` while the edges are also called `arcs`.
 The edges can be described as `directed` if they are ordered and `undirected` if they are not ordered, and `unidirected` if all edges are undirected.